 “The Sail Racing case illustrates how a holistic approach can extend beyond DPPs to ensure robust traceability, accountability and social and governance responsibility across supply chains.”

-While much is set still being finalised, the DPP – as well as the European Commission’s Corporate Sustainability Reporting Directive (CSRD) and Corporate Sustainability Due Diligence Directive (CSDDD) – are fast approaching.
+While much is set still being finalized, the DPP — as well as the European Commission’s Corporate Sustainability Reporting Directive (CSRD) and Corporate Sustainability Due Diligence Directive (CSDDD) — are fast approaching.

-“This makes the insights from Deloitte’s white paper particularly timely and companies need to start preparing now, rather than risking non-compliance later,” says Bilal Bhatti.
+“This makes the insights from Deloitte’s white paper particularly timely and companies need to start preparing now, rather than risking non-compliance later,” Bhatti said.
 “We are extremely pleased that Deloitte has chosen our solution as its primary case study as we continue to refine our technology for advanced and well-balanced supply chain transparency and compliance.”